utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 without messages are not permitted!
 This might seem a bit pushy, but it's really Git trying to save you from yourself in making sure each change is documented.

+Notice as well that our commit does absolutely nothing to `scratch.txt`.
+This likely does not come as a surprise, but is important to note all the same, especially when working with more complex repos where we might not want to track all files.
+(For more on making Git ignore files, see Appendix 2 below)

 Let's now edit `bio.txt` a bit and see how Git responds.
 Open `bio.txt` with vim in the command line (or whatever your editor of choice may be):